Frequently Asked Questions (FAQs)

 How can I get storage for my organization?

-Storage for student organizations is currently run by the Student Activities, Involvement and Leadership (SAIL) office.
-The locker lottery currently takes place at Fall Summit and all lockers have been distributed for the 2022/2023 school year.
+Storage for student organizations is currently run by the SAIL office.
+The locker lottery currently takes place at Fall Summit.